thesstrazrab/py-antishkolovirus/README.md

 ## Instructions on how to scan a file:

-1. find the file you want to scan (it must have the .py extension!)
+1. Find the file you want to scan (it must have a .py extension!)
-2. go to the antivirus folder, and drop the file you want to scan
+2. Go to the antivirus folder and drop the file you want to scan into the scan folder
 3. Rename it to virus.py and open your antivirus.
-4.